Become a Living Donor

-A living donor transplant can eliminate a long wait for a donor organ, and it provides the best quality organ possible.
-It usually will work properly immediately after surgery and experience fewer episodes of rejection.
-Living donor transplantation can allow a recipient suffering from kidney failure to get a kidney transplant before starting dialysis, which usually results in improved outcomes for the recipient.
+A living donor transplant can decrease the time a patient will wait to be transplanted and it can provide a better quality organ.
+The kidney will usually work immediately after surgery and the patient will experience fewer episodes of rejection.
+Living donor transplantation can allow a recipient suffering from kidney failure to get a kidney transplant before starting dialysis, which can result in improved outcomes for the recipient.

 Living donor options include:

-- ABO or HLA-Compatible Kidney Transplantation is available when the donor or recipient have the same or compatible blood type, and the recipient’s immune system is compatible with the donor
+- ABO and HLA-Compatible Kidney Transplantation: The donor and recipient have the same or compatible blood type, and the recipient’s immune system is compatible with the donor.

 - Kidney Transplantation with Highly Sensitized Recipients is done with patients who may be considered highly sensitized recipients, patients who have had extended time on dialysis, or patients who have had a previous transplant or pregnancy.

-MedStar Georgetown Transplant Institute is a national leader in kidney exchange and the management of recipients and donors who have incompatible organs or immune-system sensitivity.
-Only a handful of transplant centers in America offer this to their patients.
+MedStar Georgetown Transplant Institute is a national leader in kidney exchange and the management of recipients and donors who are incompatible.
+Only a handful of transplant centers in the United States offer this option to their patients.

 - At least 18 years old